 Alice LascellesBack to client list »

-Alice Lascelles is an award-winning journalist, author, presenter and drinks expert.
+Alice Lascelles is an award-winning drinks journalist, author and presenter.

-Hard liquor is Alice’s speciality but she writes about drinks of all sorts.
-Her subjects have ranged from South Africa’s Swartland wine scene and the science of wood ageing through to Japanese whisky, single estate tea and the bar community that helped regenerate New Orleans post-Katrina.
-One of her favourite gigs was interviewing physicist Professor Brian Cox about his champagne collection for the FT.
+Alice is an expert on the production and provenance of drinks, but most of all she loves the stories that go with them.
+Her subjects have ranged from the rise of Japanese whisky and the science of bubbles, to profiles of Syria’s only working winery and the bar scene that helped regenerate New Orleans post-Katrina.
+One of her favourite gigs was interviewing physicist Professor Brian Cox about his love of champagne for the FT.

 She is a seasoned presenter and can often be found talking about drinks on BBC Radio 4 programmes including The Food Programme and Kitchen Cabinet, and on the TV.
 In October 2019 she presented Amazon’s first live-streamed whisky tasting and has given talks and lead tastings at international festivals on both sides of the Atlantic.